Tropes for several characters

 - Happens again in Chapter 8 when Devon says to stop doing what he's doing, forcing him to reveal his true demonic form!

-- Would Hurt a Child: It's implied that he killed Jane in the past, and quite violently.
+- Would Hurt a Child: It's confirmed in Chapter 10 that he killed Jane in the past, and quite violently.
 He does it again by impaling Cody.

 - Yandere: Flashbacks reveal that Redfield did consider the group his friends, and despite the fact that they are now terrified of him, Redfield has gone as far as to send people into comas and even commit murder to protect them.